raytonlin1/Task-Manager-NestJS-Backend-/README.md

 # Task Manager
 > This task manager allows users to log in and create, update and delete tasks that they want to remember.
+There is also a unique search feature for users to search and filter tasks, something that other task managers don't do.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]